neuromorphicsystems/event_warping/README.md

 }
 ```

-> **Note:**  The publication of raw data is currently undergoing a review process by the Air Force Research Lab (AFRL).
-For further information or inquiries regarding the publication status and availability of the data, please feel free to contact us directly.
+> **Note:**  The publication of the raw data is currently undergoing a review process.
+Specific data can be released through written requests in the interim.
+Any requests should be directed to Associate Professor Gregory Cohen at Western Sydney University.

 A simple noisy and dense data is provided in `data/simple_noisy_events_with_motion.es` to run the algorithm.